LatSearch: Latent Reward-Guided Search for Faster Inference-Time Scaling in Video Diffusion: Experiments

 \textbf{Effect of Search Budget $\textbf{\textit{N}}$.}~We evaluate how the number of candidate trajectories $N$ influences the performance of LatSearch.
 As reported in Table~\ref{tab2}, increasing the search budget leads to consistent improvements across all VBench-2.0 dimensions.
 Moving from $N=4$ to $N=6$ yields noticeable gains, particularly in Creativity, Commonsense, and Human Fidelity, demonstrating that maintaining a larger pool of latent trajectories enables the search mechanism to explore richer solution paths.
 Further increasing the budget to $N=8$ continues to improve performance, indicating that the proposed latent-level scoring and resampling procedure can effectively utilise additional candidates when available.
 However, the benefits gradually saturate with growing $N$.
 Although $N=8$ produces the strongest results, its marginal improvement over $N=6$ is smaller compared to the earlier jump from $N=4$.
 Importantly, the increase in computational cost remains moderate because evaluations are performed directly in latent space, avoiding repeated decoding into video space.
 This property allows LatSearch to scale gracefully with search budget while remaining computationally practical.

-\textbf{Adaptability.}~To assess the generality of our approach, we evaluate LatSearch on a larger video diffusion backbone.
-Because the method operates entirely in latent space and does not rely on architecture-specific components, it naturally extends to different model scales.
-When applied to the Wan2.1-14B backbone, as the results shown in Table~\ref{tab3}, LatSearch consistently improves video quality across all VBench-2.0 dimensions, demonstrating that latent-level reward guidance remains effective regardless of backbone capacity.
-These results confirm that the proposed method is model-agnostic and can adapt reliably to stronger or larger-generation models without modification.
+\textbf{Generalisation Across Backbones.}~To assess the generality of our approach, we evaluate LatSearch across different video diffusion backbones.
+Since LatSearch operates in latent space and only requires reward evaluation of intermediate denoising states, it does not depend on architecture-specific components.
+We first apply LatSearch to the larger Wan2.1-14B backbone.
+As shown in Table~\ref{tab3}, LatSearch improves the average VBench-2.0 score from 52.58 to 53.61, with gains across all five evaluation dimensions.
+This indicates that latent reward guidance remains effective when scaling to a stronger generation backbone.

+To further evaluate whether LatSearch generalises beyond the Wan model family, we apply it to two CogVideoX backbones, CogVideoX-2B and CogVideoX-5B.
+As shown in Table~\ref{tab3}, LatSearch improves the average score from 45.13 to 48.14 on CogVideoX-2B, yielding a gain of +3.01, and from 48.13 to 50.21 on CogVideoX-5B, yielding a gain of +2.08.
+Although the improvements vary across individual dimensions, the consistent average gains across both CogVideoX models demonstrate that LatSearch is not tied to a specific video diffusion architecture and can provide effective scaling across different model families.

 \textbf{Effectiveness of the RGRP.}~We compare RGRP with a beam search–style approach that relies solely on cumulative reward scores.
 Concretely, both methods follow the same setting of scoring latent candidates at scheduled denoising timesteps.
 The difference is that the beam search baseline retains a fixed number of seeds purely based on accumulated rewards, while our RGRP method incorporates probabilistic resampling and pruning guided by reward signals.
 As shown in Table~\ref{tab4}, RGRP achieves consistently better results across most of the five evaluation dimensions.
 On average, it improves video quality by 0.42\% compared to the beam search–style baseline, while incurring only a marginal increase in computation.
 These results highlight the benefit of probabilistic selection in balancing exploration and exploitation, leading to more robust search outcomes than deterministic reward accumulation.
 This demonstrates that RGRP mitigates overfitting to accumulated reward signals and promotes more diverse yet high-quality candidate selection.